 5 Ways To Avoid Spinal Fusion Surgery

-Usually, it takes about 4 to 6 months to recover from the surgery.
-Although the healing process of all individuals differs and there are several factors that can influence recovery.
-Diets, weight, age, and the lifestyle of the patient go a long way in determining how fast the patient would recover from the surgery.
+Keep in mind that the healing process can differ from person to person, and several factors can influence recovery.
+Diet, weight, age, and lifestyle can go a long way in determining how fast the patient will recover from the surgery.

-Just like any other spinal surgery, spinal fusion surgery comes with several risks; a nerve could get damaged, there could be infection, bleeding, blood clots, poor wound healing or pain at the pelvis area where the bone graft was harvested, loss of bowel or bladder control may occur too.
+Just like any other spinal surgery, spinal fusion surgery comes with several risks; a nerve could get damaged, there could be infection, bleeding, blood clots, poor wound healing or pain in the pelvis area where the bone graft was harvested, loss of bowel or bladder control may occur too.

 Spinal fusions can also put pressure on the bones that are above and below the fusion, which can cause them to break down and degenerate more quickly.
 Subsequently, this leads to an increased likelihood of further surgery in the nearest future.